elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
+  * Note - be extra careful with the ball screws.
+They are delicate.
   * In the instructions, "2020 T-Nuts" does not specify M5 or M3; M5 chosen, and appears to be obviously correct.
 <table>
   <tr>